Anthony L. Komaroff

 Anthony L. Komaroff (born June 7, 1941) is an American physician, clinical investigator, editor, and publisher.
 He serves as the Distinguished Simcox-Clifford-Higby Professor of Medicine at Harvard Medical School and Senior Physician at Brigham and Women's Hospital in Boston.

 Early life

-Anthony L. (Tony) Komaroff was raised in Los Angeles, California.
+Anthony "Tony" Komaroff was raised in Los Angeles, California.
 He attended college at Stanford University and medical school at the University of Washington in Seattle.
+There, he met his future wife, molecular biologist Lydia Villa-Komaroff.
+He and his wife traveled together to Maryland and then to Boston to complete their education, and begin their careers.

 Career

-Following medical school, he received training in internal medicine at Harvard Medical School and then joined the faculty.
+Following medical school, Komaroff received training in internal medicine at Harvard Medical School interrupted by two years at the National Institutes of Health, and then joined the faculty of Harvard Medical School in 1971.
+He had an active medical practice for 45 years, has taught medical students and doctors, conducted research, has served as a medical editor, and held several leadership positions.